kredati/cin2999f21/syllabus.md

 * Gregory Colón Semenza, “The Culture of a Graduate Program,” from _Graduate Study for the 21st Century_

 Topics covered:
-* Neoliberalism & higher education
+* Neoliberalism & higher education, and how to relate to/survive it
 * The whys and wherefores of university/college life
 * The cult of (over)work
 * What kinds of activities do we want to do?